 Sean: I like this track…

-Dylan: What’s interesting now is how the lines between kwaito and SA Hip Hop have become blurred.
+Dylan: What’s interesting now is how the lines between kwaito and South African hip hop have become blurred.
 Really liking the hip hop that has more of a kwaito sensibility i.e ‘Caracara’

 Sean: Caracara is my favorite track right now.
 And the remix blending it with Notorious BIG is even better.

 Boima: I need to get my hands on that K.O. album!
-Not for sale outside of SA!?… Glad that you said it had a Kwaito sensibility.
+Not for sale outside of South Africa!?… Glad that you said it had a Kwaito sensibility.
 Helps me think through my defense of the “Americanization” of African Rap…

 Perhaps the tempos and production sensibilities of currently zeitgeist-y Southern Rap are more close to the Caribbean than the Jazz and Soul influenced East Coast predecessors?
 Allows for a more pan-African [Black Atlantic] rhythmic stew in which kwaito, dancehall (that Burna Boy track with AKA is dope!), rap, and reggaeton can all blend.

 Ts’eliso: I actually never thought about it like that, but what you’re saying is valid.
-We were speaking about it the other day with someone; what dudes in SA are doing is to essentially rip off a producer like Mustard’s whole style and layer raps filled with a tonne of kwaito references on top of that.
+We were speaking about it the other day with someone; what dudes in South African are doing is to essentially rip off a producer like Mustard’s whole style and layer raps filled with a ton of kwaito references on top of that.
 Most of what’s coming out now wouldn’t pass as “hip hop” ten years ago.